redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.
 - The control-plane interface, from which the cluster nodes are accessed (this is a L2 network, i.e., it does not have an IP assigned).

+Sometimes the bastion machine may have firewall rules in place that prevent proper connectivity from the target cluster machines to the assisted-service API hosted on the bastion.
+Depending on the lab setup, you might need to add rules to allow this traffic, or if the bastion machine is already behind a firewall, the firewall could be disabled.
+One can, for instance, check for `firewalld` or `iptables`.

 The cluster machines need a minimum of 1 online private interface:
 - The control-plane interface, from which other cluster nodes are accessed.